Call for pages!

 Step 4: Submit your article

-When everything is ready, please send the article (in the required form) to articles@pagedout.institute.
+Your article is ready?
+Send it to us at articles@pagedout.institute as a PDF (for articles) or PNG (for art) see Writing Articles for details.
 When sending the email, use the title of your article as the subject of the message.

 Step 5: Work with the reviewer